How to Grow Fig Trees: The Ultimate Step-by-Step Guide

 How long does it take for a fig tree to bear fruit?

-After harvesting figs, keep in mind that they have a very short shelf life.
+• After harvest, figs have very short shelf life.
 They can be stored at room temperature for a day or two, but otherwise figs should be refrigerated.
 Store very soft or overripe fruit in the refrigerator right away.

 What do fresh figs taste like?